-More S.African pregnant women contracting HIV, study reportsDecember 10th, 2012 in HIV & AIDS /
+More S.African pregnant women contracting HIV, study reportsDecember 10, 2012 in Medicine & Health / HIV & AIDS

 A new study on Monday showed increased HIV infection rates among pregnant women living in areas with high migrant labour in South Africa, the country with one of the world's highest caseloads.

 Infections in the eastern province of Mpumalanga jumped from 34.7 percent in 2009 to 36.7 percent.

 "In areas where we see new mining operations, news towns, constructions and new people coming in, we expect something like this higher prevalence rate to happen," said Motsoaledi.

 "It needs our attention," he added.

 The farming and mining provinces of Free State, North West, Limpopo also recorded increases.